dortania/OpenCore-Install-Guide/ktext.md

 **Audio**:
 * [AppleALC](https://github.com/vit9696/AppleALC/releases)
-   * Used for AppleHDA patching
+   * Used for AppleHDA patching, used for giving you onboard audio.
+AMD 15h/16h cannot use this and Ryzen/Threadripper systems won't have mic support

 **Ethernet**:
 * [IntelMausiEthernet](https://github.com/Mieze/IntelMausiEthernet)